bioinfwithjudith/sourmash_tutorial/README.md

  86.4%       genome_A_1
 WARNING: size estimation for at least one of these sketches may be inaccurate.
 ANI values will not be reported for these comparisons.
 ```
+# Report abundance using sourmash gather

+One of the many tasks in metagenomic research, is reporting the abundanes of species within a sample.
+We can accomplish this utilizing `sourmash gather`.

+<span style="color:red">Unsure if this is working, running `sourmash gather --help` returning error</span>.

 # References
 <a id="1">[1]</a>